Skip to Content

 The centerpiece of Famous Foods Street Eats.

-Within the food hall is the popular Here Kitty Kitty Vice Den Speakeasy, which is hidden behind a functioning snack and trinket store.
+Within the food hall is the popular Here Kitty Kitty Vice Den Speakeasy, which is hidden behind a functioning restaurant.

 Here Kitty Kitty Vice Den interior to include the bar and seating